-Here, we break down the components of what makes a REALLY GOOD.
-We tapped some of our favorite burger-makin’ chefs to hear their tips on perfecting the buttery bun, impeccable patty and what makes a top-notch topper.
+Here, we break down the components of what makes a REALLY GOOD burger.
+We tapped some of our favorite burger-makin’ chefs to hear their tips on perfecting the buttery bun, juicy patty and top-notch toppers.

 Now, the foundation for every good hamburger: The bun.